-As described above, Hovershotsapy's past customers have been small to medium business seeking a remote sensing solution to specific issues before a larger effort on their part would come underway.
-Examples include construction efforts that sought elevated photographic imagery of specific landforms to minimize cost of efforts to develop, a regional park service that wanted to quantify the changing lifecycle of it's flora by way of measuring leaf health through gradual chlorophyll depletion, and a local cities' Dept. Fish and wildlife that sought to collect images and wooded area data by way of photographic means of it's trees to serve as a supplement to it's routine repair and planning documentation.
+As described above, Conservaco's past customers have been small to medium business seeking a remote sensing solution to specific issues before a larger effort on their part would come underway.
+Examples include construction efforts that sought elevated photographic imagery of specific landforms to minimize cost of efforts to develop, a regional park service that wanted to quantify the changing lifecycle of its flora by way of measuring leaf health through gradual chlorophyll depletion, and a local cities Dept. of Public Works that sought to collect images and 3D structural data byway of Lidar sensing en masse of its bridges to serve as a supplement to its routine repair and planning documentation.

 The impact to society, financial and otherwise, would be extremely minimal.
 Indeed, it's been demonstrated that sUASs have the ability to drastically increase the information available to policymakers at a fraction of the cost of measuring this data by terrestrial means.
-One such impact would be inconvenience to directly proximal and non-essential personnel that would be displaced from public or business owned property if it is deemed to be unsafe.
-In this case we relay our needs for a flight zone with the requirement that it be safe from casual intrusions and allow the business time to shift operations in order to minimize potential safety issues.
+One such impact would be inconvenience to directly proximal and non-essential personnel that would be displaced from public or business owned property if it is deemed to be unsafe, in this case we relay our needs for a flight zone with the requirement that it be safe from casual intrusions and allow the business time to shift operations in order to minimize potential safety issues.
 This is best performed with the aid of safety personnel that actively steer non-essential persons around the flight zone.

-1. The effect of an exemption for Hovershotsapv on the quality of the natural and social environments
+1. The effect of an exemption for Conservaco on the quality of the natural and social environments